 Glenigan made the first significant investment in live data-capture technology to scrape data directly from Local Authority Planning Portals, enabling faster provision of sales leads to customers.
 Ongoing and regular investment in technology is part of our commitment to deliver our customers with the most robust and comprehensive construction intelligence and sales leads fast, and first.

-Customer data updated 24 hours a day
+Sales leads data updated 24 hours a day

 To deliver even more value to our customers, Glenigan started to research and update sales leads data 24 hours a day by employing teams of specialist researchers globally, delivering further enriched and actionable commercial intelligence.